themogulAP/ArchipelagoCM/worlds/commandmission/docs/en_Mega Man X Command Mission Instructions.md

 - All Characters: X, Zero, Spider, Massimo, Marino, Cinnamon, Axl Way more to be introduced in future patches!

+NOTE: Characters will be given at approximately level 15 for balancing purposes.
+This may change for future release.
+This will be changed when Level and Power Scaling is ready!

 -------NEW ITEMS: Access Codes and Rebellion Medals----- Access Codes allow the Central Tower Arcade room teleporter to be used!
 Once you receive these Access Codes, you will gain access to the representative stages!